 Just by taking yourself on a trip to explore a new city is giving yourself the ultimate gift.
 Even treating yourself to a nice dinner at a restaurant is something you should do often.
 Start practicing now, and in no time, you could be ready to eat alone in Italy.

 Sitting by myself in a restaurant was one of my biggest hesitations about traveling alone.
 What will people think?
 Will they think I’m a big loser.
 How pathetic will I look?
 Now, I love eating alone.
 The trick is to have something to do.
-I edit pictures or start to scheme my next trip planning.
+I edit pictures or start to dream up my next trip.
 It’s nice to have that quiet time for yourself.

 You Don’t Always Need To Be Alone